Whole of Home assessment and score

 Onsite energy generation and storage (e.g. solar PV and battery) can also form part of a Whole of Home assessment where they are included in the design documentation.

-In simple terms, the rating considers the energy used in a household for heating, cooling, appliances and equipment, minus any energy generated from solar panels.
-This assessment builds a useful snapshot of energy costs as well as greenhouse gas emissions.
+In simple terms, the assessment considers the energy used in a household for heating, cooling, appliances and equipment, minus any energy generated from solar PV.
+This assessment builds a useful snapshot of household energy costs as well as its carbon emissions.

 Whole of Home ratings and requirements

-The Whole of Home rating scale ranges from 0 to 100.
-A poor energy-performing home would rate under 40, while a score of 100 is a net zero energy value home.
-A rating over 100 is possible where the home is producing more energy than it uses.
-Ratings at 100 or above indicate the home will have low or no energy bills.
+The Whole of Home score ranges from 0 to 100 – a poor energy performing home would rate under 40, while a score of 100 is a net zero energy home.
+A score over 100 is possible where the home is producing more energy than it uses i.e. where it includes a large solar PV system.

 Compliance options